keoswalt/skillable-prototype-builder/README.md

 - [X] Tabs
 - [X] Tooltip
 - [X] Dropdown select
+- [X] Checkbox item

 > See `designSystemDemo/page.tsx` for examples of completed components.

-## Tech Stack
+## 🖥️ Tech Stack

 This project was built as a Next.js app using Tailwind and TypeScript.
 It's intended for use with Cursor using rules for new component creation and prototype development that live in the `.cursor/rules` directory.
-(Learn more about[Cursor rules here](https://docs.cursor.com/context/rules).)
+(Learn more about [Cursor rules here](https://docs.cursor.com/context/rules).)

-# How To Use

 ## ✅ Getting Set Up